Shippable/support/README.md

 Service Status
 ===============
+[Jan 5th 2015 11:21am] Docker hub is fully operatiional and Shippable builds are running.
+Sorry for the inconvenience.

 [Jan 5th 2015 10:49am] Docker hub is currently down and this is resulting in build failures.
 We are actively working on it.
 Thank you for your patience.
 You can find more info here https://status.docker.com/

 Shippable Support